bryanluwz/SC1015-Mini-Project-SC17-Group-7/README.md

 After optimising the parameters of our model, we managed to get a maximum of around 76% accuracy on our control dataset.

-We had save the model into our pretrained_models directory for future use.
+We had save the model into our `pretrained_models` directory for future use.
 Here are more details on the score of the model.

 ![model score stuff](./images/temp.jpg)

-## What we had learnt
+## What we had learned

 - We learned that they are many data preprocessing to be done before even starting to make and train the machine learning model.

-- Being exposure to the MLP Classifier using Scikit Learn
+- Being exposed to the Multi-Layer Perceptron (MLP) Classifier using Scikit Learn.

 - We also learnt that idk